AnimMouse/torrent-webseed-creator/README.md

    * URL: The URL of the file to download and create a torrent from.
    * File name: The file name of the file you will create a torrent from.
    * Piece size:
-     * For mktorrent: The size of the torrent pieces in potency of 2 (2^n).
+     * For mktorrent: The size of the torrent pieces in power of 2 (2^n).
      * For py3createtorrent: The size of the torrent pieces in kilobyte (KB) or 0 for automatic calculation.
-     * For torrenttools: The size of the torrent pieces in potency of 2 (2^n) or in kilobyte (KB) or auto for automatic calculation.
+     * For torrenttools: The size of the torrent pieces in power of 2 (2^n) or in kilobyte (KB) or auto for automatic calculation.
 	 * For torf-cli & dottorrent-cli: The piece size is set automatically.
    * Protocol Version: The version of BitTorrent protocol to use.
 Either [v1](https://www.bittorrent.org/beps/bep_0003.html), [v2, or hybrid](https://www.bittorrent.org/beps/bep_0052.html) (For torrenttools only).
 5. Click "Run workflow" at the bottom of the dropdown box.